Tuesday, October 25, 2016

 ABSTRACT: I explore the effect of the threat posed by low-cost competitors on debt structure in the airline industry.
 I use the route network expansion of low-cost airlines to identify routes where the probability of future entry increases dramatically.
-I find that when strategic routes are threatened, incumbents significantly increase debt maturity before entry occurs.
-Overall, the main findings suggest that airlines respond to entry threats trading off financial flexibility for lower rollover risk.
+I find that when a large portion of their market is threatened, incumbents significantly increases debt maturity before entry occurs.
+Overall, the main findings suggest that airlines respond to entry threats trading off the benefits of short-term financing for lower rollover risk.
 The results are consistent with models in which firms set their optimal debt structure in the presence of costly rollover failure.